Here2ServeU/aws-blue-green-deployment/README.md

 # Blue-Green Deployment with S3, CloudFront, and Route53

 ## Overview
 This project implements a Blue-Green Deployment model using AWS services and Terraform.
-It allows users to toggle between "Blue" and "Green" application versions by deploying different index files.
+Deploying different index files allows users to toggle between "Blue" and "Green" application versions.

 ---
 ## Prerequisites